Best Tiki Bars in San Francisco: 6 Picks for a Tiki Bar Crawl

 What to Eat

 Do not miss this place!
-Situated on the cross streets of Jones and O’Farrell, the bar is separated into four areas and features a private event room.
-This authentic drinkery features over 250 four-star reviews on Yelp and is known as one of the most authentic Tiki Bars in San Francisco.
+Situated on the cross streets of Jones and O’Farrell in the Tenderloin District, Zombie Village is separated into four areas and features a private event room.
+In a weird coincidence, the original watering hole, Skipper Kent’s Zombie Village in Oakland, burned down.
+However, like the name suggests, it was brought back from the dead in 2019, now in San Francisco.
+Since then, it has enjoyed over 250 four-star reviews on Yelp and is considered one of the most authentic tiki bars in the city.

 What to Drink